Skip to content

 Shift right, >>

-Binary double greater than (bitwise shift right) operator >> returns an integer which binary representation is the left operand value shifted by the right operand number of bits to the right.
+The binary double greater than (bitwise shift right) operator >> returns an integer whose binary representation is the left operand value shifted by the right operand number of bits to the right.
 Excess bits shifted off to the right are discarded, and copies of the leftmost bit are shifted in from the left.
-This operation is also called “sign-propagating right shift” or “arithmetic right shift”, because the sign of the resulting number is the same as the sign of the left operand.
-This is a more effective way to divide the left operand by 2n2^n, where nn is equal to the right operand.
+This operation is also called “sign-propagating right shift” or “arithmetic right shift” because the sign of the resulting number is the same as the sign of the left operand.
+This is a more efficient way to divide the left operand by 2n2^n, where nn is equal to the right operand.

 Can only be applied to values of type Int: